Gupshup: Awards and recognition

 Gupshup has been recognized by several industry analyst firms for its conversational AI and messaging capabilities.

 In 2023, IDC MarketScape positioned Gupshup as a "Major Player" in its "Worldwide Communications Platform as a Service Vendor Assessment" (document #US50607923), noting the company's AI-driven engagement capabilities within the CPaaS market.

 In October 2023, Everest Group recognized Gupshup as a "Major Contender" in its "Conversational AI Products PEAK Matrix® Assessment 2023".

-A Total Economic Impact™ (TEI) study commissioned by Meta and conducted by Forrester Consulting (April 2025) analyzed the business benefits of using Gupshup's platform with the WhatsApp Business Platform.
-The study indicated a 270% return on investment over three years for a composite organization and higher customer engagement rates compared to traditional SMS and email campaigns.

-Gupshup has received several industry awards for its products and services: